Glasgow Subway rolling stock: Third generation (2023–present)

+As of 2026, work is underway to install new communications-based train control signalling and platform edge doors which will allow for fully automated and driverless operation in future.

 Second generation (1980–2024)

-The first 33 cars of the next generation of rolling stock were built by Metro-Cammell, Washwood Heath between 1977 and 1979.
+The first 33 cars of the next generation of rolling stock were built by Metro-Cammell in Washwood Heath between 1977 and 1979.
 Eight additional trailer cars were built in 1992.
 The rolling stock entered service when the subway re-opened after modernisation work on 16 April 1980.
 The original 33 were refurbished by ABB at Derby Litchurch Lane Works between 1993 and 1995.

 Livery

 Originally after the 1977–1980 modernisation the trains carried a light orange livery with a white stripe and stylised 'Trans-Clyde' branding.
 However, all the rolling stock were soon painted in a darker orange or 'Strathclyde red'., with a black window surround.
 This livery was also used on SPTE buses and on suburban and commuter trains operated by ScotRail within the Strathclyde region.
 Various minor adjustments to the livery were made, including new SPT branding.
 The trains were given a totally new livery in 2006 when they were painted 'Cream & Carmine'.
 However, in 2011, it was decided to return to an orange livery for the foreseeable future; this new orange design incorporates patches of white and grey to give the rolling stock a more modern look.

 Some trains carried special liveries for advertising.
 These were normally found on the middle carriage of a train.
 These carriages were normally vinyl-wrapped in the design for the advert intended and were then temporarily used for the period of sponsorship, then these wraps could be easily removed and the subway carriage could return to its orange livery.